 Books about Winterthur Furniture

 Downs, Joseph.
 American Furniture: Queen Anne and Chippendale Periods in the Henry Francis du Pont Winterthur Museum.
 New York: MacMillan Company, 1952.
-Order online.

 Richards, Nancy E. and Nancy Goyne Evans.
 New England Furniture at Winterthur: Queen Anne and Chippendale Periods.
 Winterthur, Del.: Henry Francis du Pont Winterthur Museum, 1997.